Skip to Content

 – National Academies of Sciences, Engineering, and Medicine, The Science of Effective Mentorship in STEMM (2019)

-Formed by BME faculty and staff in 2020, the mission of the BME department’s Diversity, Inclusion, Culture, and Equity (DICE) Committee is to create and maintain an environment in which all members of a diverse BME community feel included, welcomed, and celebrated.
+At Johns Hopkins BME, we strive to create and maintain an environment in which all members of our community feel included, welcomed, and celebrated.

-The sustained excellence of our BME department relies on providing a diverse and inclusive environment that welcomes and supports people with different backgrounds, experiences, and thoughts.
+The sustained excellence of our BME department relies on providing an inclusive environment that welcomes and supports people with different backgrounds, experiences, and thoughts.
 We are dedicated to promoting principles of inclusive excellence in all aspects of our department, including teaching, research, and service.
-To provide everyone with an equal change to succeed, we will establish a supportive climate through active training, engaged discussion, and learning.
-We will support activities for greater social interaction, an appreciation of differences, and overall well-being.
-We will work to establish practices and policies that provide equitable environments for all, irrespective of identity.
+To provide everyone with an equal change to succeed, we aim to:

 ISPEED in BME